Contact the Reading Team

 Title I is the single, largest federally funded program for elementary and secondary education in the nation.
-Recently re-authorized by The No Child Left Behind Act of 2001, Title I funding helps local school divisions provide equal educational opportunities for low-performing students in schools with economic need.
+Re-authorized by The No Child Left Behind Act of 2001, Title I funding helps local school divisions provide equal educational opportunities for low-performing students in schools with economic need.
 Any school with 35% or more students on free or reduced lunch is eligible for Title I funds.
 The goal of Title I is to enable all students to read on grade level and meet state and local standards.
-Title I is committed to the shared effort of eliminating the achievement gap between all students in Arlington Public Schools.
+The Title I office is committed to the shared effort of eliminating the achievement gap between all students in Arlington Public Schools.

 School-wide programs focus on a school’s overall educational program to raise academic achievement for all students.
-Barcroft, Barrett, Campbell, Carlin Springs, and Randolph have school-wide programs.
+Barcroft, Hoffman- Boston, Drew, Barrett, Campbell, Carlin Springs, and Randolph have school-wide programs.
 Title I Instruction supplements and does not replace regular classroom instruction.
 This instruction accelerates students’ progress toward reaching our goal of on grade-level performance in reading and math.

 Parents also play an important role in Title I. They are encouraged to participate in their child’s education by reading to their child, and attending conferences and meetings sponsored by the school and the Title I program.
-Title I is staffed by thirty reading specialists at fifteen elementary schools in Arlington, Virginia.

 SCHOOL QUALITY PROFILE

 The Every Student Succeeds Act of 2015 (ESSA) guarantees parents in Title I schools the right to request certain information about their child’s teachers.
 The information that you have a right to request about your child’s teacher is:

 - Whether the teacher has met state qualifications and licensing criteria for the grade levels and subjects for which the teacher is responsible.

 - Whether the teacher is teaching under emergency or other provisional status through which state qualifications for licensing have been waived.